-DUE TO COVID & THE GOUVERNMENT GUIDELINES, ALL COURSES WE ARE RUNNING IN 2020 WILL BE FOR UK DELEGATES ONLY, PLEASE ONLY COMPLETE THE REGISTRATION FORM IF YOU LIVE IN THE UK.
+DUE TO COVID & THE GOUVERNMENT GUIDELINES, ALL COURSES WE ARE RUNNING AT THE MOMENT WILL BE FOR UK DELEGATES ONLY, PLEASE ONLY COMPLETE THE REGISTRATION FORM IF YOU LIVE IN THE UK.

 KARL STORZ will allow you to attend one EAES Upper Course and one EAES Lower Course only, you will not be reimbursed if you apply and attend the course again.
 You can only book onto one EAES Laparoscopic course within a 12 month period.

 This course offers a 10 % reduction on the course fee for EAES members.